 In Cincinnati, Stowe taught at the Western Female Institute, another school founded by Catharine, where she wrote many short stories and articles and co-authored a textbook.

-With Ohio located just across the river from Kentucky – a slave state – Stowe often encountered fugitive slaves and heard their heart-wrenching stories.
+With Ohio located just across the river from Kentucky—a state where slavery was legal—Stowe often encountered runaway enslaved people and heard their heart-wrenching stories.
 This, and a visit to a Kentucky plantation, fueled her abolitionist fervor.

 Stowe’s uncle invited her to join the Semi-Colon Club, a co-ed literary group of prominent writers including teacher Calvin Ellis Stowe, the widower husband of her dear, deceased friend Eliza.
 The club gave Stowe the chance to hone her writing skills and network with publishers and influential people in the literary world.